Arn-niyay-khan/Arn-niyay-khan.github.io/README.md

         coinLabel: "💰 Your coins: ",
         languageLabel: "🌐 Language:",
         mainTitle: "🌟 Pen Name Collection by Arn-niyay-khan 🌟",
-        mainIntro: "Welcome to the world of Arn-niyay-khan, where a diverse collection of pen names and unique genres awaits.
-Whether you love romantic, intense drama, surreal fantasy, or spicy erotica, we have every flavor for you to explore and immerse yourself in boundless imagination.",
+        mainIntro: "Welcome to the world of Arn-niyay-khan, where a diverse collection of pen names and unique genres awaits.\n\nWhether you love romantic, intense drama, surreal fantasy, or spicy erotica, we have every flavor for you to explore and immerse yourself in boundless imagination.",
         coderakTitle: "📘 Codrak",
         coderakDesc: "BL novels: romantic, dramatic, heartwarming 💔",
         coderakTag: "BL Drama",